Dreaming (M People song): Critical reception

 Michael Paoletta from Billboard felt the song "overflows with Philly-inspired beats and the soulful wailings of lead singer/diva supreme Heather Small."
 Music Week wrote that Small "adds restraint to her soaraway vocals on this otherwise trademark, if unremarkable, track from their double platinum Best Of.
 The track boasted the biggest increase in audience on the UK airplay chart last week."
 An editor from Wicklow People stated that the song is "delivered with style by the powerful Heather Small."

 Formats and mixes

 The single was available on two CD formats.
-CD1 contains the Radio Edit, plus their unique live cover of the Gladys Knight and the Pips 1977 hit "Baby Don't Change Your Mind" recorded at the Jools Holland Special show in February 1998 and also there is an exclusive megamix of M People's biggest singles into a ten-minute montage.
+CD1 contains the Radio Edit, plus their unique live cover of the Gladys Knight & the Pips 1977 hit "Baby Don't Change Your Mind" recorded at the Jools Holland Special show in February 1998 and also there is an exclusive megamix of M People's biggest singles into a ten-minute montage.

 CD2 contains the remixes of David Morales and Jimmy Gomez who rendered their services on the 103.5 Radio Edit and the Vocal Mix, respectively.
 They also issued more remixes which were used on limited edition7" and 12" vinyl promo's issued to DJs.